stolostron/rhacm-docs/manage_cluster/cloud_conn_aks.md

 * A deployed Red Hat Advanced Cluster Management for Kubernetes hub cluster

-* Internet access for your Red Hat Advanced Cluster Management for Kubernetes hub cluster so it can create the Kubernetes cluster on Azure
+* Internet access for your Red Hat Advanced Cluster Management for Kubernetes hub cluster so that it can create the Kubernetes cluster on Azure

 * Account permissions that allow installing on Azure.
 See [How to configure a cloud service](https://docs.microsoft.com/en-us/azure/cloud-services/cloud-services-how-to-configure-portal) for more information.